SoftwareAG/c8y-docs/src/documents/guides/reference/smartrest.html.md

 	100,1234456

+Please, note that with *TRANSIENT* mode in the header the body data is not persisted in Cumulocity database.

-During real-time processing, the Cumulocity Event Language scripts can be used to specify if updates should be stored to the database or not.
+During real-time processing, the Cumulocity Event Language scripts can be used to define if updates should be stored in the database or not.

 ## Templates